 Why Choose Dr. Seifert for Prolotherapy?

 Dr. Seifert is a board-certified interventional anesthesiologist and pain medicine specialist in Bellaire.
 She specializes in nonsurgical and minimally-invasive pain treatments that offer long-term benefits without significant side effects or complications.
-She is certified to provide prolotherapy and has helped numerous patients with non-invasive diagnosis and holistic pain relief.
+She is certified to provide prolotherapy in Houston and has helped numerous patients with non-invasive diagnosis and holistic pain relief.